axllent/silverstripe-cms-tweaks/README.md

-# SilverStripe 4 CMS Tweaks
+# Silverstripe CMS Tweaks

-Module to add a series of tweaks/modifications to the SilverStripe CMS.
+Module to add a series of tweaks/modifications to the Silverstripe CMS.
 The goal is to make the CMS less confusing for non-technical users, removing functionality some they can't use (ie: non SITETREE_REORGANISE users).